 So this isn’t an educator home loan program?

-It’s easy to confuse what we provide with the different teacher home loan programs out there, but Landed down payment assistance is not a loan.
-When you receive down payment assistance from Landed, there are no monthly payments, there’s no interest owed, and there are no upfront fees or costs.
+It’s easy to confuse what we provide with the different teacher home loan programs out there, but Landed's down payment program is not a loan.
+When you receive down payment funds from Landed, there are no monthly payments, there’s no interest owed, and there are no upfront fees or costs.
 It’s not that we think other programs that offer home loans for educators aren’t good (many loan assistance programs can be very helpful), but we look at our support as a different option that can be a better fit for many educators.

 Do I need to wait 30 years to pay Landed?